 YouTube Banner Size: Quick Guide & Layout Overview

-Here’s the quick version for the image dimensions to use for YouTube banner size in 2022.
+Here’s the quick version of the image dimensions to use for YouTube banner size in 2023.

 - These are the banner dimensions that YouTube recommends, and it’s in an aspect ratio of 16:9.
 It’s important to know that not all of the image will be displayed on all viewing platforms.
 You can find an explanation for why below.

 - Minimum Dimensions: 2560 x 1440 pixels, with an aspect ratio of 16:9.

 - Not all of the image area is displayed on all viewing platforms.
 This safe area is the part that will show on all devices, so you should place any important information here, such as logos or titles, something especially important if you have brand information there.
 Anything outside of this area may get cropped on some devices and viewing platforms.

 - This is quite a generous size limit, and if you’re uploading a JPG, PNG, non-adnimated GIF, or even BMP files, it’s easy to stay below that threshold.

 YouTube Banner Size Recommendations: Detailed Guide

 YouTube has three main areas where you can add photos to your YouTube channel page.
 The first is your profile image, which is used across Google properties.
 The second is where you can assign specific images as your YouTube video thumbnails.

 The third part of YouTube where you can add photos—and the one I’m focusing on here—is what YouTube calls “Channel Art.”
 But it’s more commonly known as the banner, the header, or banner art.
 This is basically the same thing as other social media services like Facebook and Twitter call the cover photo or the header image.
 On a regular website, it could be called the hero image.

 Your choice of YouTube banner can be important for conveying the kind of first impression you want to share.
 Whether that’s branding, or humor, or a particular aesthetic, it’s the most visual element that viewers see when they visit your channel page.